runtime-enforcement/whyenf/other/README.md

 # Smoke Test Instructions

-Follow the instructions in this section to make sure that you are able to execute WhyEnf.
+Follow the instructions in this section to make sure that you are able to execute WhyEnf and execute all scripts necessary to replicate our results.

 ## Lawfulness